Description length of canonical and microcanonical models: The Minimum Description Length principle

 where $\bm{\theta}$ is the vector of parameters whose values lie in the set $\Theta$.

-In order to apply the MDL principle, one needs to compute the description length of the data $\bm{x}$ provided by a model $\mathcal{M}$: the optimal number of natural digits (nats) needed to describe the outcome $\bm{x}$ by a probability distribution $P(\bm{x})$ is given by $-\ln P(\bm{x})$.
+In order to apply the MDL principle, one needs to compute the description length of the data $\bm{x}$ provided by a model $\mathcal{M}$.
+By Kraft's inequality~\cite{grunwald_book, li2008}, the optimal number of natural digits (nats) needed to describe the outcome $\bm{x}$ of a probability distribution $P(\bm{x})$ is given by $-\ln P(\bm{x})$.
 Since, however, $\mathcal{M}$ encompasses many distributions corresponding to different parameter values, a natural choice is that of considering the description length provided by the distribution minimizing the quantity $-\ln P_{\mathcal{M}}(\bm{x};\bm{\theta})$, reading